- Faculty List

 Alejandro Paz (Anthropology)

-Néstor E. Rodríguez (Spanish and Portuguese)
+Néstor E. Rodríguez (Italian, Spanish, Portuguese and Latin American Studies)

 Luisa Farah Schwartzman (Sociology)